You are here

 In this edition:

-- Fellowship adds muscle to hunt for answers
+- Adding muscle to the hunt for answers

 With just one round of treatment, researchers from MCRI have collaborated to knock out two skin diseases in the entire population (26,000+) of Choiseul Province of the Solomon Islands.
 And their work is now a finalist for the $10 million Macquarie 50th Anniversary Award that recognises research targeting social need.